Help us improve your experience.

 The final section of your WAN Edge Insights page is Current WAN Edge Properties.
 Time range selections do not impact information in the Current Values pane.

 In Juniper Mist, alerts present network and device issues that are ongoing.
-You can view alerts on the Juniper Mist portal by selecting Monitor > Alerts.
+You can view alerts on the Juniper Mist portal by navigating to the left menu of the portal, then selecting Monitor > Alerts.

 You can set up alerts and email updates for when certain ports on a WAN Edge device go online or offline.
 To configure alerts for specific ports, you need to label these ports in the LAN or WAN settings of a WAN Edge device.

-To configure the alerts and notifications for specific port, you must:
+To configure the alerts and notifications for specific ports, you must:

 • Change the WAN or LAN settings to label the specified ports in the WAN Edge template or at device-level configuration page.